Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Results

-To assess the cost savings achieved by training jointly across molecular geometries, we compare the convergence of single-point DeepQMC calculations with two transferable models in Fig.~\ref{fig:ch2nh2p}c: one trained on the 100-point grid described above, the other trained only on the subset of ten molecular configurations with $\tau=0$.
-Similar to Fig.~\ref{fig:ethylene}b and \ref{fig:carbon-dimer}b, we utilize the MAE of relative energies, computed for the ten geometries with $\tau=0$, to compare the convergence of the various DeepQMC calculations.
+To assess the cost savings achieved by training jointly across molecular geometries, we compare the convergence of single-point DeepQMC calculations with two transferable models in Fig.~\ref{fig:ch2nh2p}d, one trained on the 100-point grid described above, the other trained only on the subset of ten molecular configurations with $\tau=0^\circ$.
+Similar to Fig.~\ref{fig:ethylene}b and \ref{fig:carbon-dimer}b, we utilize the MAE of relative energies, computed for the ten geometries with $\tau=0^\circ$, to compare the convergence of the various DeepQMC calculations.
 Unlike in the above studies, here the baseline single-point optimizations too were performed without supervised pretraining, facilitating a direct comparison.
-Once again we observe a significant convergence speedup, by roughly one order of magnitude, when going from the single-point calculations to the transferable setup with ten molecules.
+Once again we observe a substantial convergence speedup, by roughly one order of magnitude, when going from the single-point calculations to the transferable setup with ten molecules.
 An additional order-of-magnitude speedup is obtained when training the transferable wave function on the larger dataset, containing 100 molecular configurations.
-We emphasize that the 10-point grid is a subset of the 100-point grid for a fixed torsion angle, and thus the 100-point grid covers a significantly larger section of the full PES.
+We emphasize that the 10-point grid is a subset of the 100-point grid for a fixed torsion angle, and thus the 100-point grid covers a substantially larger section of the full PES.
 Finally, we highlight that transitioning to a transferable training setup not only accelerates convergence, but also improves accuracy.
 This is evident from the evaluated MAE (with respect to MR-CISD) dropping from the 134(2) meV of the single-point calculation to 96(2) and 97(5) meV for the 10- and 100-point transferable wave functions, respectively.
 Interestingly, the close agreement between the latter two suggests the robustness of our approach and raises the possibility that the discrepancy with the reference originates from its own limitations.
 When simulating larger parts of molecular configuration space another increasingly relevant factor is the potential for convergence to incorrect states, either due to sections that are more prone to these difficulties or simply the increasing likelihood of a few out of many single-point simulations exhibiting erroneous convergence.
-Here, transferable training can act as a regularizer: by correctly identifying the states for a subset of molecular configurations, the entire transferable model is driven towards proper convergence (as observed for the second excited state of \ch{CH2NH2+}, see Fig. S1).
+Here, transferable training can act as a regularizer.
+By correctly identifying the states for a subset of molecular configurations, the entire transferable model is driven towards proper convergence (more details can be found in Supplementary Section \ref{sec:app:methylenimmonium}).